b-lukaszuk/julia_luzne_zadanka/experiment1/contents/julia_first_encounter.md

 end
 </pre>

 Now a question arises.
 Why would you want to use type declaration (like `::Int` or `Float64`) at all?
-Well, sometimes it makes more sense to use say integer  instead of string (we add `3` to `3` not `"three"` to `"three"`).
+Well, sometimes it makes more sense to use integer instead of string (we add `3` to `3` not `"three"` to `"three"`).
 So you would like a guarding angel that watches over you and protects you from evil (especially in large programs).
 Additionally declaring types can make your code run faster.

 A few more points of notice.